GandhiCloudLab/ibm-ai-ops-320-blog/04-create-data-and-tool-Integrations/readme.md

-# Watson AIOps AI-Manager Installation
+# Create Data and Tool Integrations

 This article explains about how to setup below Integration in Watson AIOps.